 An effective strategy for filling large gaps is to mix patching compound to a stiff, mortar-like consistency, trowel it into the plywood subfloor gaps and wait for it to stiffen before troweling it smooth.
 Some sanding may be needed when it sets completely.
 Patching compound has a fairly short open time during which it's flexible enough to spread, so mix only as much as you can apply in about 15 minutes and work quickly.

 Although patching compound works well for gaps between subfloor sheets that are less then 1/4 inch in width, you can also fill these with polyurethane subfloor caulk.
 One advantage of this method is that polyurethane bonds the sheets together and prevents the gaps from widening.
 Moreover, caulk is easier to apply, so it may be the preferred method for a subfloor that has small gaps but is otherwise in good condition.

 Checking the Floor Level

-A subfloor should be level, which means the height from one side of the floor to the other should be the same, and plane, which means it should have no depressions or high points.
+A subfloor should be level (no slope) and flat, with no depressions or high points.
 You can check both by dropping marbles on the floor and watching where they roll.
 If they collect in certain spots or always roll away from others, those are places that need attention.

 Unlike a concrete subfloor, you can usually knock down high spots on a wood subfloor by sanding, and you can always fill depressions with patching compound.
 Small variations in height probably won't be felt under hardwood, but large ones will, and they can cause laminate sheets to separate.
 A floor with a large number of height variations is a good candidate for floor leveling compound, which you should spread after filling all the large gaps with patching compound.